HathorNetwork/rfcs/projects/evm-compatible-bridge/evm_contract_design.md

 #### User methods

+- `getTokenUid` and `getSideToken`
+  - These methods will be used to get the Hathor token uid and the side token address for a given token.
-- `getTokenId`
+- `receiveTokens` and `tokensReceived`
-  - All tokens supported by the bridge will have a unique id, this includes tokens native to the EVM chain and tokens managed by the contract.
-  - The user will provide a token address and optionally an integer which will be the ERC-1155 token id (for tokens managed by the bridge).
-  - For the chain native token, the token id will always be `0` so this call is unnecessary.
+  - These methods are required for the contract to receive tokens.
+  - Should call the `crossTokens` method to start the process to cross tokens.
 - `crossTokens`
-  - This method will be called by the user to send tokens to the bridge.
+  - This method will be private and called when the user sends tokens to the bridge.
   - The bridge contract will check if the token is supported and if it is not, it will fail the transaction.
-  - The user will send tokens to the bridge contract address.
   - The bridge will register this request with the federation contract.
   - The bridge contract will emit an event to log the request.
   - The amount of tokens must be valid according to the granularity rules.
-- All features supoprted by the ERC-1155 token standard.

 #### Admin methods